Hirsutism and excessive hair growth in women – what can you do?

 - Laser hair removal with medical equipment (such as the Lumenis M22)

-- Intake and skin analysis to map hair growth, skin type and risk factors
+- Intake and skin analysis to map hair growth, skin type, and risk factors

-- Product advice aimed at skin repair and preventing ingrowth or irritation
+- Product advice aimed at skin repair and preventing ingrowth or irritation.

 When do I refer?

-Treatment trajectory at Medicadermis
+Treatment pathway for Medicadermis

-View the treatment options:
+View the treatment options

-Intake or non-binding advice
+Intake or no-obligation advice

 Sources